 How do I use a Glass Fiber Shoe Plate?

 Glass Fiber Shoe Plates are one of our more popular shoe insert products.
-Used to stiffen the shoe, Glass Fiber Shoe Plates are a great insert that have a number of unique applications.
+Used to stiffen the shoe, Glass Fiber Shoe Plates are great inserts that have a number of unique applications.
 How do they stack up compared to our Molded Turf Toe Plates or our Spring Plates?
 Let's take a look at what I consider to be the indications for a Glass Fiber Shoe Plate.

-First, I look at the Glass Fiber Shoe Plate as fundamental part of the shoe.
+First, I look at the Glass Fiber Shoe Plate as a fundamental part of the shoe.
 What I mean by that is that the Glass Fiber Shoe plate ought to be placed deep within the shoe, under any existing insert.
 Basically, the Glass Fiber Shoe Plate ought to act to supplement the shank of the shoe.
 The shank is that stiff portion of the shoe that reinforces the arch and limits flex of the arch.
 The Flat Glass Fiber Plate really does need to have a cover of some sort, preferably an arch support or orthotic.

-What are the indication for the Flat Glass Fiber Shoe Plate?
-Indications include;
+What are the indications for the Flat Glass Fiber Shoe Plate?
+Indications include:

 - Midfoot arthritis